-In 1676, Ole Christensen Rømer was the first to measure the speed of light using an astronomical measurement.
-Throughout the years, other scientists measured light's speed using various methods and now we have a standard measure of 299,792,458 m/s.
-This means that light can circle the Earth 7.5 times in just one second!
+In 1676, Ole Christensen Rømer was the first to measure the speed of light using an astronomical unit called a light year.
+Throughout the years other scientists measured light's speed using various methods, and now we have a standard measure of 299,792,458 m/s; this means that light can circle the Earth 7.5 times in just one second!

-Given the vast distance between celestial bodies and Earth, light has been adopted as a point of reference for measuring distance in space.
-A light year is how far does light travel in one year.
-That is approximately 6 trillion miles, for perspective: it is 91.7 million miles from Earth to the Sun.
+Given the vast distance between celestial bodies and Earth, light has been used as a tool for measuring distance in space.
+A light year is how far light travels in one year.
+That is approximately 6 trillion miles.
+For perspective, the distance between Earth and the sun is 91.7 million miles.

 a) Can humans travel at the speed of light?